allegro/blog/_posts/2021-04-09-python-logging.md

 I'm also a fan of the DRY approach.
 I feel strong anxiety when I see repetition in code.
 And my mind literally hangs when I need to do `Ctrl-C/V`, even if it's justified by circumstances.
-In such cases, I start to focus on getting rid of copypastes instead of how to write functionality.
+In such cases, I start to focus on getting rid of copy-pastes instead of how to write functionality.

 Combining all these „passions” is not always easy.
 It's hard to log everything, without